cisagov/ScubaGear/baselines/exo.md

 ## 14. Inbound Anti-Spam Protections

+Junk email, or spam, can clutter user mailboxes and hamper communications across an agency.
+Implementing a spam filter to identify inbound spam and quarantine or move those messages.
 Microsoft Defender includes several capabilities for protecting against inbound spam emails.
-Use of Microsoft Defender is not strictly required for this purpose; any product that fulfills the requirements outlined in this baseline policy group may be used.
-If the agency is using Microsoft Defender to meet this baseline policy group, see the following policy of the CISA M365 Security Configuration Baseline for Defender for Office 365.
+Using Microsoft Defender is not strictly required for this purpose; any product that fulfills the requirements outlined in this baseline policy group may be used.
+If the agency uses Microsoft Defender to meet this baseline policy group, see the following policy of the CISA M365 Security Configuration Baseline for Defender for Office 365.

 - [MS.DEFENDER.1.2v1 \| CISA M365 Security Configuration Baseline for Defender for Office 365](./defender.md#msdefender12v1)
   - All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.